Little Sheep Mongolian Hot Pot Restaurant Review

 Pork Rib Pot Soup Base ($3.75 per person) was a welcome addition to the menu.
 Little Sheep’s original soup base is pretty medicinal, while this one is a lot more mainstream with its strong port flavor.
 As a bonus you can meet the tender rib pork meat at the end of your meal.
 Almost no one orders the mushroom broth.

 American Style Kobe Beef ($13.95) was much better than the normal beef, but still not as good as Shabuway’s.
-Quantity was not very liberal.
+Quantity was not very liberal and each slice was tiny.

 Prime Rib Beef ($10.95) was also a good beef choice with lots of fat.
+Slices are a lot bigger than the Kobe.
 The flavors were slightly better on this than the American style Kobe beef.

 Supreme Lamb Leg Slice ($6.95) is a better bet than most other lamb option.
 Quantity is high and gaminess not too apparent.